allmyles/allmyles-docs/flights.rst

     .. note::
-        When booking LCC flights, the Allmyles API does not send the book request to the external provider at this point in time, so there's no response---an HTTP 204 No Content status code is returned.
-The book request will be sent with the ticketing call.
+        When booking LCC flights, the Allmyles API does not send the book request to the external provider until the ticketing call arrives, so there's no response---an HTTP 204 No Content status code is returned.

 Request